samjones00/docs/docs/_documentation/templates-vue.md

 Create new Vuetify Project for .NET Core 3.1:

-    $ web new vuetify-spa ProjectName
+    $ x new vuetify-spa ProjectName

 Create new Vuetify Project for .NET Framework:

-    $ web new vuetify-spa-netfx ProjectName
+    $ x new vuetify-spa-netfx ProjectName

 ### [Nuxt SPA Template](https://github.com/NetCoreTemplates/vue-nuxt)